 Application.
 The Tenaya Masai is engineered to be efficient and extremely precise on micro edges, cracks, and rounded holds.
 Like the Ra, it can also be used for vertical and moderately overhanging routes.

 Closure.
 While the Ra employs Tenaya’s Draxtor closure technology, the Masai uses a conventional lace-up system.
 Wearers can get a precise fit by adjusting the shoe’s laces.
-This type of closure also adapts to a wide assortment in foot widths.
+This type of closure also adapts to a wide assortment of foot widths.

 Downturn.
 Just like the Ra, Tenaya’s Masai is a climbing piece built with a moderate downturn.
 This design makes the shoe capable to be used for slightly overhung routes.

 Outsole.
 Both the Tenaya Ra and Masai use a 4mm-thick Vibram XS Grip.
-Its sticky rubber composition renders enough grip to assist climbers gain a foothold on most surfaces.
+Its sticky rubber composition renders enough grip to assist climbers to gain a foothold on most surfaces.

 Upper.
 The Tenaya Masai employs the same microfiber upper from the Ra.
-It also lined with TXT-treated cotton.
+It is also lined with TXT-treated cotton.
 A rubber rand wraps around the shoe to make it durable.